bseverns/perceptual-drift/docs/operations/playbook.md

 serial sessions.
 Then re-run the script.
 If MSP packets still fail the checksum, yank the repo back to `main` and diff your local changes to the bridge or mapping YAML.

+### Watching the telemetry

+The bridge logs every major event into `logs/ops_events.jsonl`.
+Skim [`docs/operations/bridge_telemetry.md`](bridge_telemetry.md) to learn how to interpret those JSONL breadcrumbs and when to seal them for audits.

 Stay scrappy, stay safe, and keep the drone pointed away from faces.